 A toning device can help get your neck in shape.

 You may have forgotten to include your neck and décolleté in your daily skin-care routine.
 Neglecting to care for it just as you do your face leaves it more susceptible to developing wrinkles and bands over time.
-Combining mid-frequency interval pulse technology, electric muscle stimulation, radio frequency and red LED light therapy, the Dr. Arrivo Miss Arrivo The Vegas II ($560) can help tighten and smooth skin overtime while improving the skin’s ability to absorb anti-aging creams and serums.
+Using high frequency and ultrasound energy, the Medicube Age-R Userra Deep Shot ($360) can help stimulate collagen over time while improving the skin’s ability to absorb anti-aging creams and serums.

 Noninvasive or minimally invasive procedures can help mild to moderate neck laxity.

 Some nonsurgical treatments for the neck include Ultherapy or ultrasound-based skin-tightening, and radio frequency-based skin-tightening treatments like Vivace RF, Morpheus8 or Evoke.
 “Botulinum toxin is also used via injection into the platysma muscle which helps temporarily relax the muscle and improve the appearance of neck bands,” says Dr. Ovchinsky.

 “I have to admit that the neck is one of the more challenging areas to rejuvenate,” adds Bloomfield Hills, MI dermatologist Linda C. Honet, MD.
 “More and more patients are looking for noninvasive treatment options, even if a surgical neck lift is seriously being considered.
 A simple and quick treatment is called the ‘Nefertiti Lift,’ where Botox, Dysport, or other equivalent neurotoxin is injected superficially into the platysma muscle of the neck.
 Although this is an off-label indication for Botox and other neurotoxins, it can help to reduce the ‘webbing’ and lines in the neck, thereby rejuvenating the appearance of the aging skin here.”